 For ongoing health, Dr. Hal Huggins recommends that 40% of your calories come from animal fat.
 He recommends organic butter primarily and some fish oil.
 Make sure butter is certified organic (and ideally raw and pasture-fed) since all of the cow’s toxins, antibiotics, growth hormones, etc. will go through to the breastmilk and therefore the butter.

-Here’s some great and tasty ways to work organic butter into your diet:
+Here’s some great and tasty ways to work organic butter (or ghee, or pasture-raised lard) into your diet:

-- Slather cooked veggies, rice, cous-cous or pasta in salted butter.
+- Slather cooked veggies, rice, cous-cous or pasta in salted butter or ghee.

 - Put as much butter as you can on all ‘bread’ items; bread, toast, muffins, scones etc. I love unsalted organic butter about 1/8″ thick either plain on muffins or with jam on toast or scones – it just tastes like lovely cream, yum-yum.
 I also really like unsalted butter (almost that thick) on crackers topped with a slice of raw cheddar.

-- Anytime you fry meat, fry it in butter, add some garlic and nothing tastes better.
+- Anytime you fry meat, fry it in butter or ghee, add some garlic and nothing tastes better.

 - Use the same ingredients (butter, soy sauce, garlic) and sautee shiitake mushrooms – this is a Japanese recipe called simply “Shiitake Butter”.
 Kids also love these.

-- Melt butter into your homemade bone broths – double nutrient whammy with the gelatin and butter and the butter improves the flavor of the broth.
+- Melt butter, ghee, lard into your homemade bone broths – double nutrient whammy with the gelatin and butter and the butter improves the flavor of the broth.
+Or, simply leave some (all?) of the fat in your broth after cooking, rather than skimming it off the top.

-- Scramble 2 eggs in 2 tablespoons of butter.
+- Scramble 2 eggs in 2 tablespoons of butter/ghee.
 If you have bacon fat from pasture-raised, organic, natural bacon, that too tastes divine.

 These are just a few of the ways you can easily and deliciously incorporate a good amount of animal fat back into your diet.
 I know, it will be hard at first, so start slowly and gradually build up.
 It takes time to combat the absolute avalanche of “animal/saturated fat is evil and will kill you” propaganda that surrounds us.
 But don’t worry, your health and tastebuds will soon convince you that you’re on the right path.
 After 3-6 months of getting enough animal fat from your diet, you will see an improvement in your skin and hair.
 After a year or two, you will likely appear to be “reverse aging”.